mehedi-sharif/soulspring/content/supplements.md

   enable: true
   title: Why Pharmaceutical Grade?
   image: "/images/drjoy_microscope.jpg"
-  content: We insist on only using the highest-quality, pharmaceutical grade Ayurvedic
+  content: 'We are committed to using only the highest-quality Ayurvedic, pharmaceutical
-    ingredients proven to be effective and safe.
-Pharmaceutical grade ingredients are over 99% in purity and contain no binders, fillers, excipients (substances used to dilute drugs), dyes or unknown additives.
-Pharmaceutical grade vitamins are also formulated to yield a higher degree of bioavailability – the degree at which it is absorbed into the body’s system.
-What does this mean for our patients?
-    Maximum health benefits and faster results with no dangerous side effects.
+    grade ingredients -  without binders, fillers, dyes or unknown additives. '
 call_to_action:
   enable: true
   title: Interested in learning more about 100% personalized supplements?